wimvanderbauwhede/RefactorF4Acc/README.md

 	$ cd ../Autopar
 	$ ./generate_OpenCL_kernel.sh module_shapiro_dyn_update_superkernel

+This will generate the OpenCL kernel file `module_shapiro_dyn_update_superkernel.cl`.

-You can now build this code for GPU as follows:
+You can now build the refactored code for GPU as follows:

  - For running on an Intel Iris Pro